Lower Dolpo Trek - 18 Days

 Today, the route for the Lower Dolpo trek follows the Tarap Chu River.
 To reach Sandur Gompa, which is located between the Barbung Khola and Tarap Chu Rivers, one has to cross this river twice.
 Afterwards, continue to wander through terraced communities and farms.
 To reach Laini, you will have to climb up and down several times.

-Begin your trek in Lower Dolpo after breakfast.
+Begin your trek after breakfast.
 It's a challenging hike over the Tarap River.
 As the valley continues, it narrows and turns into a canyon, so you can easily jump from one side to the other.
 After a difficult climb and descent, you finally reach Chyugur Khola.
 From here it's a short walk to Nawarpani where you will spend the night in a tea house.

 After leaving Nawarpani you will gradually climb to Kamattarka where the Tarap Chu and Lang Khola rivers join.
 Leaving the tree line behind you, you will cross a small gorge and enter an arid inland Himalayan valley where you will be greeted by magnificent juniper and wild rose shrubs.
 From here you will follow the Lower Dolpo Trekking trail to the hamlet of Dho Tarap surrounded by curved stone walls where you can practice the unique Bon Po and Chaiba religions.